erin-noe-payne/scheming/README.md

 ## Instance

 The object instance returned by newing up a [Schema](#schema) constructor.

 ### Instance.watch([properties], listener)

-Watches a schmea instance for changes.
+Watches a schema instance for changes.
 The registered listener function will fire asynchronously each time one or more of the specified properties change.

-**IMPORTANT** Watchers and change detection depend on the `set` functionality of `Object.defineProperty`.
-This means that changes made by mutating a value (such as array splicing) will not be detected, and may result in memory leaks or unexpected behavior.
-As a best practice, only manipulate schema instance data via assignment with the `=` operator, and do not use mutators.

 - properties [optional] **String** || **[String]** Specifies the properties to watch on the instance.
 Accepts a string representing a single property or an array of strings representing one or more properties.
 If no properties are specified, the entire object will be watched for a change on any property.
 Will throw an error if any property being watched is not declared as part of the Schema.
 - listener **Function** *function(newVal, oldVal)* The listener function that will be called each time the watched properties change.